pallets/click/docs/python3.rst

     and will instead use the operating system's byte APIs to open the files.

-in Python 3, the following is true:
+In Python 3, the following is true:

 *   ``sys.stdin``, ``sys.stdout`` and ``sys.stderr`` are by default
     text-based.
 When click needs a binary stream, it attempts to discover